AC34/loose-node-doc/README.md

   (you don't really have to set default value though.)

 #### 3.2 Options
 Default settings are enabled when no options are set.

-This is just a mattar of choice, you can simply give an empty object"{}" if you want all default settings.
+This is just a mattar of choice.

+You can simply give an empty object"{}" if you want all default settings enabled.

 General:
 |key|type|default|description|